ut-ras/robomaster_hardware/README.md

 ## Electrical Team Setup

+Welcome!
-Please read the [Wiki]( https://github.com/ut-ras/robomaster_hardware/wiki) page for information on how to set up your computer.
+Please read the [Wiki]( https://github.com/ut-ras/robomaster_hardware/wiki) page for information on how to set up your computer and an overview of the projects in this repository.